TaylorMade TP5 vs. TP5x Golf Ball – Which One Is Perfect?

 Cons

-• Does not provide as much distance as the TP5x
+• Does not provide as much distance

-• Not so suitable for players with high swing speeds (they need a firmer ball)
+• Not so suitable for players with high swing speeds

 Pros

-• The more aerodynamic dimple pattern helps with drag reduction and increases ball speed
+• The aerodynamic dimple pattern

-• More speed leads equals more distance and improved performance with long shots
+• More distance and improved performance

 • Suitable for players with high swing speeds